 Background Link to heading

-For future-self, I’m going to document here how to deploy mealie, which at the time of writing suggests the following docker compose file.
-This can be adapted for anything that can be deployed with a single Dockefile.
+For my future self, I’m going to document here how to deploy mealie, which at the time of writing suggests the following docker compose file.
+This can be adapted for anything that can be deployed with a single Dockerfile.

 services: